AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 ### Load and Filter for 'COFFEE' category during testing period from sales data
-The 'indicator_for_cancelled_items' filter transactions that have been cancelled.
+The 'indicator_for_cancelled_items' filters the transactions that have been cancelled.
 ```
 %sql
 create or replace temporary view temp_sale AS (